p4535992/foundryvtt-variant-encumbrance/README.md

 |![balance-scale-left-solid](./wiki/icons/balance-scale-left-solid.svg)| If you don't  want to have the Varian Encumbrance Active Effects feature on your actor make sure to have the "balance" symbol on the header sheet.
 ATTENTION the weight calculation feature is still active|
 |![feather-alt-solid](./wiki/icons/feather-alt-solid.svg)| If you don't  want to have the Variant Encumbrance Active Effects and Weight calculation features on your actor make sure to have the "feather" symbol on the header sheet. *The weight is not calculated anymore and remain frozen (unless the setting 'Use standard calculation weight of the dnd5e system' is set to true in that case the weight calculation rollback to the standard weight calculation of the system dnd5e)* |

+### Homebrew rules from the community !!!

+**Feature: Do Not increase weight by quantity for no ammunition item:** This is a homebrew rule, for non-ammunition items don't increase weight by quantity (so 5 potions = 1 item weight for example

+**Feature: Do Not apply weight for equipped armor item:** This is a homebrew rule, for equipped armor types (clothing, light, medium, heavy, natural), the weight is set to 0 and not applied.
+NOTE: This will override the feature from '_Equipped Item Weight Multiplier_'

 ### Variant Encumbrance Flag

 Should you wish to integrate some of Variant Encumbrance's calculations into your own modules, there is now a flag which stores the actor's encumbrance tier, weight, and modified speed.
 Encumbrance tier is presented as 0, 1, 2, 3, as Unencumbered, Encumbered, Heavily Encumbered, Over Encumbered, respectively.